 Diagnostic, MRIs, X-Rays

-Before you will be able to receive a treatment plan, your doctor needs to be certain of your diagnosis.
+Before you receive a treatment plan, your doctor needs to be certain of your diagnosis.
 Typically, this involves running diagnostic tests.
 MRIs, X-Rays, and other tests could be used to pinpoint your diagnosis.
 Additionally, it will help the doctor decide what type of treatment you need.

 MDs and EMC